dhushyanth-h-m/Mac-Framer/README.md

 - 🎨 **Interactive Design**: Drag-and-drop interface with real-time preview
 - 📱 **Responsive Layout**: Works seamlessly across desktop and mobile devices
 - 🌓 **Dark Mode Support**: Elegant interface that adapts to your system theme
+- 📊 **Analytics**: Built-in analytics to track usage and visitor insights

 ## Technologies Used